eslint/eslint/docs/src/rules/func-style.md

 ## Rule Details

-This rule enforces a particular type of `function` style throughout a JavaScript file, either declarations or expressions.
+This rule enforces a particular type of function style, either `function` declarations or expressions assigned to variables.
 You can specify which you prefer in the configuration.

+Note: This rule does not apply to *all* functions.
+For example, a callback function passed as an argument to another function is not considered by this rule.

 ## Options